Liu Yao Basics

 The key is to fix the 'useful god' by your question: wealth for money, officials for career, parents for elders—then read its strength and the moving lines' interactions.

 Liu Yao excels at judging a specific matter's outcome and timing; the sharper the question, the more usable the conclusion.
+A strong useful god with support tends favorable; a weak one under pressure tends toward delay or resistance.

 How to Get Started